appsemble/appsemble/docs/03-guide/resources.md

 ## Securing resources

-By default all resources and their corresponding actions are private by default.
-This means that in order to provide access to these actions, the `roles` property or an action’s `roles` property must be defined specifying the roles that the user needs to have.
-This makes it possible to, for example, restrict access to other user’s resources by only allowing users to interact with the resources they made themselves.
+All resources and their corresponding actions are private by default.
+This means that in order to provide access to these actions, the `roles` property or an action’s `roles` property must be defined, specifying the roles that the user needs to have.
+This makes it possible to, for example, restrict access to other user(s) resources by only allowing users to interact with the resources they made themselves.

 For more information about this, please refer to [this page](./security.md)